 We operate a non-profit system whereby if you buy a £100.00 share in a loco valued at £10,000.00 and it is later sold for £100,000.00 you still get just your £100.00 back!
 This is because we believe we carry out preservation for two reasons.
 Firstly it is gratifying to see others gaining enjoyment from our work and secondly, and most importantly, because we think its fun!

 We regularly offer assistance and advice to other locomotive owning groups and in the past have helped maintain Class 27, D5410, at the Severn Valley Railway on behalf of Dudley Council.
 We have even been called in to repair Maybach engined boats on behalf of the Chilean Navy!

 During the 1990's we met Phil Swallow.
 Phil was able to cast a fresh set of eyes over the groups activities and was able to give unbiased opinions on how we should approach mainline running.
 Using his business and enthusiast skills Phil pointed D1015 and the group in the right direction which has helped us to achieve our aim of mainline running.

-Changes since the loco went mainline include the Chairmanship of the group passing from Paul Koch to Philip ('Tom') Sawyer and the formation of DTG Limited to oversee the running of D1015 under the Directorship of Steve Wainwright (Engineering), Richard Williams (Engineering) and Martin Street (Administration).
-Also to allow the DTG to operate in todays financially demanding world DTG Trading was formed with Martin Street and Trevor Walton taking responsibility for this while Paul 'Wobble' Winter keeps a close eye on the Groups finances in his role of Company Secretary.
+Changes since the loco went mainline include the Chairmanship of the group passing from Paul Koch to Philip ('Tom') Sawyer and the formation of DTG Limited to oversee the running of D1015 under the Directorship of Steve Wainwright (Engineering), Richard Williams (Engineering) and Will Powrie (Share administration).
+Also to allow the DTG to operate in todays financially demanding world DTG Trading was formed with Trevor Bell and Steve Willis taking responsibility for this while Nathan Rodgers keeps a close eye on the Groups finances in his role of Treasurer.

 The DTG has come a long way but always the emphasis has remained focused on maintaining high standards of engineering whether operating D1015 on the mainline or our other locomotives on preserved railways.